Handmade Guitars by Bob Gramann

 The Open Back Banjo

-108 - 12" walnut block pot with integral Black Locust tone ring.
+168 - 12" walnut block pot with integral Maple tone ring.
 Fiberskyn head, nice wide neck (1 3/8" nut).

 Walnut neck.
-Macassar Ebony fingerboard.
+Osage Orange fingerboard.

 Bob Gramann